Sheriff: 11 inmates booked with murder in 'vicious' jailhouse death

 Photos: 11 inmates charged with murder

-According to the sheriff's office, Smith was booked into the parish jail and after being booked and processed, Smith was placed in a dorm with 21 other inmates.
+According to the sheriff's office, Smith was booked into the parish jail and after being booked and processed, he was placed in a dorm with 21 other inmates.

 An investigation showed Smith was trying to find a place to sleep in the two-story dorm area and he was told by inmates on the second floor that he wasn't welcome.
 He then apparently grabbed his mat and went downstairs.